philc/book-notes/engineering/shape up - ryan singer.md

 * "Instead of asking 'is it possible to do X?' ask 'is it possible to do x in 6 weeks?'
 That's a very different question."
 * Tactically, keep the clay wet by discussing at a whiteboard, not over a fleshed out doc or deck.
-* The pitch
-  * "The pitch will be a document that we use to lobby for resources, collect wider feedback if necessary, or simply capture the idea for when the time is more ripe in the future."
-  * The pitch then gets presented to the betting table.
+* The Pitch is "a document that we use to lobby for resources, collect wider feedback if necessary, or simply capture the idea for when the time is more ripe in the future."
+It then gets presented to the betting table.

 ## Write the pitch (chap 5)